 Need more info?
 Visit the Information Systems and Technology website.

 Introduces the importance of data management, data analysis and data representation.
 Includes the use of common statistical tools and their applications in decision-making and research.
 Emphasis is on quantitative and technology based analysis of real world problems to improve decision-making in various disciplines, along with report writing and presentation skills.
-Prerequisite: Admission into the program and MATH 138 or MATH& 141 with a C or better; or permission of the instructor.
+Prerequisite: Admission into the program and BUSIT 103 with a C or better and MATH138 or MATH& 141 with a C or better; or permission of instructor.

-Learn core concepts of data collection and its management.
-Topics include collecting data ethically from different sources, assessing data quality, learning techniques to clean, process, and store the data while maintaining privacy and security.
-Students will research real world examples, using common statistical software and produce reports and presentations.
-Prerequisite: DA 310 with a C or better, or permission of the instructor.
+Learn concepts of data collection and management.
+Topics include collecting data ethically from different sources, assessing data quality, learning techniques to clean, process, and store big data while maintaining privacy and security.
+Students research real-world examples, using cloud techniques and common statistical software to produce reports and presentations.
+Admission to the BAS Data Analytics program and BUSIT 103 with a C or better; or admission to the BAS Information Systems and Technology Business Intelligence program and BUSIT 103; or ISIT 331 with a grade of C or better; or permission of the instructor.

 Introduce various statistical methods for analyzing more than one outcome variable and understanding the relationships between variables.
 Topics include a variety of multivariate models such as MANOVA, discriminant functions, canonical correlation, and cluster analysis.
 The focus will be on real world examples from a variety of sources and using statistical software.
 Prerequisite: MATH 342 with C or better.
 Recommended: DA 460.